Download Careers360 App

 UPSC IAS 2025 Admit Card

-The UPSC will release the IAS 2025 admit card a week before the commencement of the exam.
-Eligible candidates will be able to download the admit card from the official website.
+UPSC will soon release the IAS 2025 admit card on the official website.
+Eligible candidates can download the admit card from the official website.
 The UPSC IAS 2025 admit card contains important information about the IAS exam including the candidate's personal details, exam centre details, exam day guidelines, and much more.

 To download the UPSC IAS admit card 2025, candidates must enter their registration ID and date of birth.
 Candidates must bring a valid photo ID along with the UPSC Civil Services admit card to the examination centre on the exam day.